TimDohmen/Dwarf-Match/README.md

 <hr>

 <h2>Goals</h2>
 In this checkpoint students will demonstrate their understanding of working with the DOM and dynamically rendering data to the page.
-They will be responsible for writing functions to handle input and manipulate the DOM based off given input.
+They will be responsible for writing functions to handle input, follow the MVCs pattern, and manipulate the DOM based off given input.

 <hr>